 - Both exhibits extreme shifts of mood episodes

 - Both exhibit an inability to control temper

 What Are Some Triggers for Borderline Personality Disorder?

 A trigger is a scenario or factor which can bring out and elevate the signs and symptoms of a certain behavioral disorder.
 This can either be external or internal to the patient.
 External triggers cannot be controlled whereas internal ones can be mitigated and prevented.

 Here are the common triggers for BPD:

-This refers to a traumatic past experience or negative thought which suddenly pops in the head and induces the symptoms of BPD.
-This is an internal trigger which can be avoided through counselling and distracting oneself with hobbies and work.
+Cognitive Triggers: This refers to a traumatic past experience or negative thought which suddenly pops in the head and induces the symptoms of BPD.
+This is an internal trigger that can be avoided through counseling and distracting oneself with hobbies and work.

 How To Manage BPD Triggers?